raylutz/daffodil/README.md

 best performance.

 If `from_str` is True (the default), only non-`str` columns are converted.
 Otherwise, columns specified as `str` will also be scanned to ensure that they are expressed as `str` types.

 If `unflatten` is True (the default), columns with `list` or `dict` types will be unflattened from PYON or JSON to create accurate internal object types.
 Use PYON to be able to create sets, tuples and dicts with non-string keys.
 These are not directly supported in JSON.
+PYON is the default stringified format for any object, such as dict or list, and is performed when CSV files are created without any explicit handling.

 If the `.apply_dtypes()` method is called with a `dtypes` argument, then if the Daf object does not have any dtypes defined, the `dtypes` parameter will be used to initiallize the internal `dtypes` attribute and